Learn two things from this post. How to Create Azure AD Dynamic Groups for Managing Devices using Intune? and How to Pause AAD Dynamic Group Update?

 So this is very important in the world of modern management of devices using Microsoft Intune.
-If you are a SCCM admin, AAD dynamic group are similar to creating dynamic collection using WQL query rules.
-AAD groups don’t have that granularity in creating dynamic query rules if you compare it with WQL query rules.
+If you are an SCCM admin, the AAD dynamic group is similar to creating a dynamic collection using WQL query rules.
+AAD groups don’t have that granularity in creating dynamic query rules if you compare them with WQL query rules.

 (user.department -startsWith "IT") (user.department -match "IT") (user.department -eq "IT")